 A green, well-kept lawn can boost the beauty of any home.
 Remember to keep your grass trimmed and your edges whipper-snipped to ensure buyers are focusing on your property for all the right reasons.

 Not only will it make your outdoor areas look nice and neat, but it also cuts down the chances of prospective buyers running across any unwanted guests (spiders, rodents, bugs, snakes, lizards) while considering your home.

 Put on a fresh coat of paint (or stain)

 Cracked or chipped paint through your outdoor areas is a surefire way to put a prospective buyer off before they even set foot inside.
-Not only does it make your property look dated and unkempt, it also makes buyers think of costly repairs that may put them off making an offer.
+Not only does it make your property look dated and unkempt, but it also makes buyers think of costly repairs that may put them off from making an offer.

 Boost your home’s curb appeal by investing a little money in applying a fresh coat of paint across any outdoor areas that are in need.
 Don’t forget your decking and fencing either.
 A little stain can breathe life back into older wood, making your outdoors look fresh and new.

 Speaking of making your home look old and out of date, if your outdoor furniture set has seen better days, it might be time to buy new.

 Outdoor entertaining areas are a major draw for prospective buyers, so you’ll want yours to look fresh, modern and appealing.
 A really great, contemporary setting can set the scene, inspiring buyers to envision their new life in your home.